 Affordable Housing Requirements: onsite affordable housing should be required at levels not less than state density bonus law.
 Projects with 10-20 units should have the option to pay an in-lieu fee.
 This in-lieu fee should be deferred or waived for units that are sold or rented at or below missing middle income levels.
 This fee should be imposed at the time of sale.
 Funds generated by this fee should be deposited into a local or regional housing fund.

-Sensitive Communities: if a major transit stop is located in or adjacent to a sensitive community, up-zoning above 36' should be automatically deferred for a period of 3 years while the jurisdiction develops a context-sensitive plan for that community.
-The opt-out period should be extended beyond 3 years where good faith planning efforts are underway.
+Sensitive Communities: if a major transit stop is located in or adjacent to a sensitive community, up-zoning above 36' should be automatically deferred for a period of 5 years while the jurisdiction develops a context-sensitive plan for that community.
 If the community so chooses, it may opt into up-zoning to 55' without a deferral period or community plan.
 The decision to opt in should be made by the local legislative body (city council or board of supervisors) and must involve consultation with residents of the sensitive community and at least one public hearing.
-Sensitive community areas represent the intersection of disadvantaged and vulnerable communities as defined by the following Bay Area regional agencies: MTC, SF Bay Conservation and Development Commission (BCDC), and the Bay Area Air Quality Management District.
+Sensitive community areas represent the intersection of disadvantaged and vulnerable communities as defined by the following Bay Area regional agencies: MTC and the SF Bay Conservation and Development Commission (BCDC).
 See Figure 5 for the map of these Transit Access and Sensitive Community Areas.